tcgoetz/GarminDB/README.md

 * Copy `GarminConnectConfig.json.example` to `~/.garmindb/GarminConnectConfig.json`, edit it, and add your Garmin Connect username and password and adjust the start dates to match the dats of your data in Garmin Connect.
 * Run `make create_dbs` once to fetch and process for you data.
 * Keep all of your local data up to date by periodically running only one command: `make`.
-* Ocassionally run `make backup` to backup your DBs files.

 There  is more help on [using the program](https://github.com/tcgoetz/GarminDB/wiki/Usage) in the wiki.

 # Plugins #

 Plugins allow the user to expand the types of data that are processed and stored in the database.
+GarminDb already has a number of plugins for handling data from third-party Connect IQ apps and data fields.
 Read more about plugins [here](https://github.com/tcgoetz/GarminDbPlugins).

 # Success Stories